 The British crown and colonial authorities granted huge tracts to court favorites, Virginia planters, and eastern capitalists, according to historian Wilma Dunaway’s book, The First American Frontier.
 From there, land accumulation by distant capitalists snowballed.
 In the 1790s, Virginia—followed by Kentucky—began selling cheap warrants for frontier land.
 By 1810, absentee investors owned around 93% of what’s now West Virginia and at least three-quarters of eastern Kentucky, according to Dunaway.

-Central Appalachia’s extractive institutions allowed the region’s natural wealth to be redistributed to shareholders in faraway metropolises.
 It wasn’t just far-flung fat cats cashing in.
 Local merchants, lawyers, judges, and politicians also snapped up land.
 Largely through control of state governments, this homegrown political and business aristocracy bent policy to enhance that land’s value, says historian Lou Martin, history professor at Chatham University in Pittsburgh.
 “Central Appalachian states were anxious to get outside investment and took steps to protect capital, making taxes more favorable to large companies,” he says.

 After the railroads finally bore through central Appalachia’s mountains, in the late 1800s, the coal industry followed a similar development path.
 At first, smaller coal operators abounded.
 But by the early 1900s, big, out-of-state companies gobbled up small, locally-owned companies, according to Eller, the University of Kentucky historian.